petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-portal-quickstart.md

 1. To the left of **Key vault and key**, select **Click to select a key**.
 1. On the **Select key from Azure Key Vault**, under the **Key Vault** field, select **Create new**.
 1. On the **Create key vault** screen, ensure that the Resource Group is *myResourceGroup*, and give your key vault a name.
-Every key vault across Azure must have an unique name.
+Every key vault across Azure must have a unique name.
 1. On the **Access Policies** tab, check the **Azure Disk Encryption for volume encryption** box.

     :::image type="content" source="../media/disk-encryption/portal-quickstart-keyvault-enable.png" alt-text="disks and encryption selection":::